loiskilberg/rst_templates/AddingDustCovers.rst

    Always use a fresh |xb|.
 This is a key factor in quality.

 .. note::
-x  When trimming the dust backing, keep your hand firm that is holding the |xb| as you move it along the frame edge.
+   When trimming the dust backing, keep your hand firm that is holding the |xb| as you move it along the frame edge.
 Use the frame edge as a guide to keep the blade a consistent distance from the edge.
 A good distance from the edge to trim the cover is about 1/8".

 .. warning::
    An |xb| is very sharp.
 It is easy to seriously cut yourself.
 Be careful and be ready to bandage a cut or seek emergency attention.